DarkKnightWebDesign/HiveCraft-Digital-1.01.1225/replit.md

 ## Current State

 The platform is built with React/Node.js and designed for future migration to Wix Studio.
-All authentication uses Replit Auth, and data is stored in PostgreSQL.
+Authentication currently uses Replit Auth (for development/prototyping), but the final Wix Studio implementation will use **Wix Members** with built-in login/signup modal and email verification.
+Data is stored in PostgreSQL.

+### Authentication Strategy

+**Development (Replit)**: Uses Replit Auth (OIDC) for quick testing **Production (Wix Studio)**: Will use Wix Members with:
+- Built-in login/signup modal (NOT custom auth screens)
+- Email verification required
+- Member roles stored in MemberRoles collection
+- No SMS verification for V1

 ## Architecture